YottaDB/YDBDoc/ProgGuide/ioproc.rst

 READ X#maxlen Command for Terminals
 ++++++++++++++++++++++++++++++++++++

-Generally, YottaDB/GT.M performs the same maintenance on $ZB for a READ X#maxlen as for a READ.
-However, if the READ X#maxlen terminates because the input has reached the maximum length, YottaDB/GT.M sets $ZB to null.
-When the terminal has ESCAPE sequencing enabled, and the input contains an escape sequence, YottaDB/GT.M sets $ZB to contain the escape sequence.
+Generally, YottaDB performs the same maintenance on $ZB for a READ X#maxlen as for a READ.
+However, if the READ X#maxlen terminates because the input has reached the maximum length, YottaDB sets $ZB to null.
+When the terminal has ESCAPE sequencing enabled, and the input contains an escape sequence, YottaDB sets $ZB to contain the escape sequence.

 +++++++++++++++++++++++++++++++++
 Terminal Deviceparameter Summary